Cloud printing: Providers of Consumer Cloud Printing Solutions

 Before 2020 only a handful of providers used to work towards a professional cloud print solution, operating in their own niche or focus on mobile devices.

-In 2020 Microsoft has boosted that market by announcing its Universal Print Cloud printing service and since then many publishers start to propose solutions for that growing market.
+In 2020 Microsoft has boosted that market by announcing its Universal Print Cloud printing service and since then many publishers have started to propose solutions for that growing market.

 The Covid pandemic also created the need for employees to be able to print at home when using the corporate IT software.
 Closed VPN often prevent accessing home network printers from corporate laptops and Full Public Cloud solutions are meant to be a solution to that problem.

-After the decision by Google to terminate Google Cloud Print service the 31st of December 2020, most printer vendors released their own mobile cloud solution to fill the gap, while Hewlett-Packard implemented its own cloud print with their ePrint solution.
+After the decision by Google to terminate Google Cloud Print service on 31 December 2020, most printer vendors released their own mobile cloud solution to fill the gap, while Hewlett-Packard implemented its own cloud print with their ePrint solution.
 Those solutions are often proprietary, only working on printers proposed by the vendor.
 Google has decided to let third-party developers develop Cloud Print solutions and to limit its scope to certifying the best Print Management offers compatible with its Chrome Enterprise Cloud ecosystem.